Zymbit-Docs/docs/content/bootware-preview/_index.md

 # FAQ

 Q. What happens if I cannot boot into the ACTIVE partition?
-A. For this Preview, you can only manually switch from the ACTIVE to the BACKUP partition.
-You must be booted to switch partitions.
+A.If your ACTIVE fails to boot more than 3 times, Bootware will switch the ACTIVE and BACKUP partitions.
 Q. How do I create my own custom image using Preview?
 A. The recommended procedure is to create two tarballs - one of the boot partition and one of the root partition.
 An alternative would be to use a CM4 to create image and then use dd or similar tool to extract a binary image from there.
 The included converter utility, zymbit-image-convertor can create a zboot image from either a binary image or two tarballs.

-Q. What happens if my boot artifacts have a problem during Preview?
+Q. What happens if my boot artifacts have a problem during Preview2?
 Can I recover?
-A. Unfortunately no. As mentioned above, rollback/recovery will be implemented per the Bootware in a future release.
+A. Unfortunately no. Rollback/recovery will be implemented per the Bootware in a future release.

 Q. Can I start over, meaning completely from scratch, if a Preview unit cannot boot?
 A. You must be able to access zboot.
 If you cannot boot, there is currently no method for recovery in this Preview.